aoak/Simpletun/README.md

 This is a simple tunnelling program written to test tunnelling of IPv4 and IPv6 over IPv4.
 It can use TCP or UDP as underlying protocol over which tunnelling happens.
 It can also create a persistent tun device and set its owner.

+The program uses multithreading (pthread) to read and write between two devices (tun and network).
 Although the code is written by me, I have referred to and am influenced by article and code snippets on http://backreference.org/2010/03/26/tuntap-interface-tutorial/